-- You can search for a CSR review group by searching for topics or using the CSR Assisted Referral Tool.
+- You can search for a CSR review group by searching for topics or using the CSR Assisted Referral Tool

 - Examine recent study section rosters to gauge the scope of the group.
 Note that rosters change over time as we recruit reviewers based on the scientific content of the applications.

-- Consider seeking guidance from an NIH institute or center program officer (PO).
+- Consider seeking guidance from an NIH Institute or Center program officer (PO).
 These individuals usually attend meetings of review groups and can share their insight.

 - Use the NIH RePorter database to identify the study sections that reviewed successful applications in your field.
 Please pay attention to recent applications and be aware that our study section guidelines are regularly updated.

 You can also request that your application be assigned to an awarding component you think would have the most interest in your research.
 It's a good idea to contact one or more program officers for guidance before you submit.
-You can identify NIH program officers via staff listings on NIH institute and center web sites.
+You can identify NIH program officers via staff listings on NIH Institute and Center web sites.
 You should also look at the funding opportunity announcement (FOA) you will use to submit your application.
 Applications cannot be assigned to an institute or center that does not participate in the particular funding announcement.

-A researcher in your own field who holds a different scientific opinion is not automatically considered biases.
+A researcher in your own field who holds a different scientific opinion is not automatically considered biased.
 These individuals usually provide excellent reviews because they understand the scientific issues.
-Your scientific review officer will consider the situation and make the final decision.
+Your SRO will consider the situation and make the final decision.
 If he/she agrees that there is a conflict, the reviewer will not be assigned to your application and will not be in the room when it's discussed.
-(Scientific review officers will only be able to confirm that NIH policy was followed and will not be able to tell you if specific people were placed in conflict.)
+(SROs will only be able to confirm that NIH policy was followed and will not be able to tell you if specific people were placed in conflict.)
 Learn more about NIH policy on conflicts of interest.